Matt Huentelman

 Matt Huentelman Ph.D.

-Alzheimer’s Disease | The Huentelman lab examines Alzheimer’s disease with the use of next generation DNA and RNA sequencing and cultured brain organoids.
+Alzheimer’s Disease.
+The Huentelman lab examines Alzheimer’s disease with the use of next generation DNA and RNA sequencing and cultured brain organoids.
 They are interested in helping to identify an individual’s personal risk for developing the disease as early as possible in life as well as identifying new drug targets and developing new drugs.
 They also undertake the genomic study of phenotypic outliers – like individuals who have extremely high risk for AD but who avoid the disease for their entire life – to better understand how Alzheimer’s progresses and may be prevented.

-Aging | Like other physiological developmental stages, our individual response to the process of aging differs dramatically from person to person.
+Aging.
+Like other physiological developmental stages, our individual response to the process of aging differs dramatically from person to person.
 Importantly the natural process of aging takes place over many decades and therefore our lifestyle choices, demographic factors, and medical conditions may play a major role in how each one of us ages.
 The Huentelman lab is using genomics and transcriptomics to better understand why some individuals exhibit better cognitive aging when compared to others.
-The hope is that through the better understanding of these differences they may someday be able to develop therapeutics that could enable a larger portion of the population to exhibit better cognitive aging.
+The hope is that through better understanding of these differences they may someday be able to develop therapeutics that could enable a larger portion of the population to exhibit better cognitive aging.
 Conceptually they believe that this will require a true personalization of the approach to brain aging, something that they refer to as “Precision Aging”.
-Find out more at: precisionagingnetwork.org
+Find out more at: precisionagingnetwork.org.

-Cognition | Our individual differences in brain performance remain of great interest to the field of Neuroscience.
-Dr. Huentelman’s group leverages their innovative web-based approach to study the drivers of these individual differences in brain performance via their study site at https://mindcrowd.org.
-The overarching goal of this research is to utilize this new information to improve brain performance in all humans with the hope of enabling greater number of individuals to avoid diseases of cognition or to decrease their severity.
+Cognition.
+Our individual differences in brain performance remain of great interest to the field of Neuroscience.
+Dr. Huentelman’s group leverages their innovative web-based approach to study the drivers of these individual differences in brain performance via their study site at mindcrowd.org.
+The overarching goal of this research is to utilize this new information to improve brain performance in all humans with the hope of enabling a greater number of individuals to avoid diseases of cognition or to decrease their severity.

-Rare Disease | The genetic dissection of rare human disease is uniquely powered by our ability to sequence the entire human genome and interpret the results with increasing clarity.
+Rare Disease.
+The genetic dissection of rare human disease is uniquely powered by our ability to sequence the entire human genome and interpret the results with increasing clarity.
 The Huentelman laboratory utilizes this approach to tackle rare diseases in children - via TGen’s Center for Rare Childhood Disorders - as well as in adults.
 The greatest successes in this area come from the study of the entire nuclear family, therefore, Dr. Huentelman’s group typically focuses on the study of diseases that strike at a time in life when the affected patient and parent’s DNA can be studied together.

 MindCrowd Blog | Be sure to check out the MindCrowd blog for the latest in healthy brain aging research.
 Go to https://blog.mindcrowd.org.